Prizes and Studentships

 In 2022-23, the Matthew Arnold Memorial Prize was awarded to Oliver Bingham (Hertford College).
 The judges would like to thank all those who submitted an entry, and wish them luck in the future.
 No prize was awarded in 2024.

-Entries should be submitted by email with the subject "Chancellor's English Essay Prize" to the English Faculty Office, not later than Monday of 8th Week, Hilary Term 2024.
+The subject for 2024-25: The essay subject for 2024 -25 is ‘Shadows’.
+Entries should be submitted by email with the subject "Chancellor's English Essay Prize" to the English Faculty Office, not later than Monday of 8th Week, Hilary Term (10th March 2025).
 Authors should conceal their names and identify their entry documents with a motto.
+Multiple entries should also be numbered.
 Please complete the contact details form and submit this alongside your entry.

-This prize, the purpose of which is to promote the study of the works of William Shakespeare, providing there is an entry of sufficient merit, is open to members of the University who on the closing date have matriculated within the last three years; and who have not been a member of any other university for more than a year.
+The purpose of the Shelley-Mills Prize is to promote the study of the works of William Shakespeare.
+This prize is open to all students of the University, who have not been a member of any other university for more than a year. prize of £500 will be awarded, providing there is an entry of sufficient merit, for the best essay of about 5,000 words on the subject.

-Entries should be submitted by email with the subject "Shelley-Mills Prize" to the English Faculty Office, not later than Monday of 8th Week, Hilary Term 2024.
+The subject for 2024 - 25: The essay subject for 2024 -25 is ‘Shakespeare and the natural world_’.
+Entries should be submitted by email with the subject "Shelley-Mills Prize" to the English Faculty Office, not later than Monday of 8th Week, Hilary Term 2025.
 Authors should conceal their names and identify their entry documents with a motto.
+Multiple entries should also be numbered.
 Please complete the contact details form and submit this alongside your entry.
+Candidates must also submit a statement by the Head or Senior Tutor of their College that they have not been a member of any university other than Oxford for more than one year.

+The Sir Roger Newdigate Prize is awarded for the best composition in English verse not exceeding 300 lines in length.
 The prize is open to current matriculated undergraduate students of the University.
 The value of the prize is £500.

-A prize of £500 will be awarded, providing there is an entry of sufficient merit, for the best sonnet or other poem written in English and in strict rhyming metre.
+The Lord Alfred Douglas Memorial Prize is awarded provided there is an entry of sufficient merit, for the best sonnet or other poem from 14 to 28 lines in length, written in English in contemporary diction and strict rhyming metre.
 Any member of the University, who is registered for a degree of the University, whether as an undergraduate or a graduate student, may enter for the prize.
+The maximum number of entries per person is three.
 The prize shall not be awarded more than once to the same person.
 A copy of the winning entry shall be deposited in the Bodleian Library.
+The value of the prize is £500.

 The winner of the Sir John Rhŷs Prize 2023 was Elisa Cozzi (Queen’s College), for her entry 'From Dánta Grá to Dante: Irish-Italian Genealogies, 1350–1850'.
 The judges would like to thank all those who entered.